fluree/docs.flur.ee/src/content/0.13.0/docs/db-setup/database-settings.md

 `consensus` | Consensus type for this db.
 Currently only 'Raft' supported.
 `txMax` | Maximum transaction size in bytes.
 Will default to the network db's value if not present.
 `anonymous` | Reference to auth identity to use for anonymous requests to this db.
-`ledgers` | Reference to auth identities that are allowed to act as ledgers for this database.
+`ledgers` | Reference to auth identities that are allowed to act as ledgers for this ledger.

 ### Language

-By default, all databases use English as a language.
+By default, all ledgers use English as a language.
 We support:

 - Arabic (`ar`)
 - Bengali (`bn`)